-On this day in 1814, Americans fight the Battle of Lundy’s Lane—the bloodiest land battle of the War of 1812.
-The conflict occurred just after American forces invaded Canada near the Niagara River.
+On this day in 1814, Americans consider renewing a battle that had begun the day before, but they decide to retreat instead.
+The Battle of Lundy’s Lane was the bloodiest land battle of the War of 1812.
+It was fought after American forces led by Major General Jacob Brown invaded Canada near the Niagara River.

 Yes, you read that right.
 We invaded Canada!